xueweiwujxw/xueweiwujxw/README.md

 -->

 - 🔭 I’m currently working on Tsinghua EE
-- 🌱 I’m currently learning Rust and Rust os
+- 🌱 I specialize in FPGA and embedded system software development
 - 📫 How to reach me: xueweiwujxw@outlook.com or xueweiwujxw@gmail.com
 - 📝 I regularly write articles on https://wlanxww.com